MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-dotnet.md

 :::code language="csharp" source="~/azure-cosmos-tableapi-dotnet/001-quickstart/Program.cs" id="using_directives":::

-Define a new instance of the ``TableServiceClient`` class using the constructor, and [``Environment.GetEnvironmentVariable``](/dotnet/api/system.environment.getenvironmentvariables) to read the connection string you set earlier.
+Define a new instance of the ``TableServiceClient`` class using the constructor, and [``Environment.GetEnvironmentVariable``](/dotnet/api/system.environment.getenvironmentvariables) to read the credentials.

 :::code language="csharp" source="~/azure-cosmos-tableapi-dotnet/001-quickstart/Program.cs"  id="client_credentials":::